310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kuro %}
 *Oh*?
 Which means they live close by.
-Feels like we’re detectives right now — We sound a little too full of ourselves, but I dunno, I’m starting to have fun with this.
+Feels like we’re detectives right now — We sound a li’l too full of ourselves, but I dunno, I’m startin’ to have fun with this.
 {% endbubble %}

 {% bubble Keito %}